Motorway Services Online

 Developments

-In Spring 2012 McDonald's was introduced to the services, taking the opportunity to reface the front of the building, creating a much more prominent entrance and changing the layout of the interior to create a larger Costa area and smaller restaurant, with the lobby directing customers in to the restaurant area rather than the toilets.
+In Spring 2012 McDonald's was introduced to the service area, taking the opportunity to reface the front of the building, creating a much more prominent entrance and changing the layout of the interior to create a larger Costa area and smaller restaurant, with the lobby directing customers in to the restaurant area rather than the toilets.

 Significant changes were made in 2017.
 The old rear entrance was blocked off and the toilets were moved here.
 Costa was moved to a new position underneath the atrium roof, bringing it back into use.
 A new entrance and foyer were built, directing people to a more spacious central area.